bethtelford/houser-redo/README.md

 Then you will add the ability to delete a house.

 * Write DELETE endpoint in your server.
-   * The endpoint should should use a parameter to determine which product to remove from the database.
+   * The endpoint should should use a parameter to determine which house to remove from the database.
    * The endpoint should respond with the 'all good' status code once it has removed the house to the database.
 * Write a method in Dashboard that sends an axios request to the endpoint you just wrote.
-    * The method should accept a parameter to determine which product to remove from the database.
+    * The method should accept a parameter to determine which house to remove from the database.
     * Once the response comes back from the server, invoke the method you wrote to get all the houses from the database.
 * Pass the method from Dashboard to each House component through props.
     * The method should fire when a user clicks any of the 'Delete' buttons.
-    * Remember to pass an argument into the method to identify which product should be deleted.
+    * Remember to pass an argument into the method to identify which house should be deleted.

 ## Competencies
 You just covered a lot of competencies!
 Here is the breakdown: